-Associate physicians at The Vancouver Clinic have the opportunity to become shareholders of the business.
-Following a two-year term as an associate of the Clinic, each associate physician is reviewed by their department, which then makes a recommendation to the Board of Directors to consider the candidate for shareholder status.
+Following a two-year term as an associate of the clinic, each associate physician is reviewed by their department, which then makes a recommendation to the board of directors to consider the candidate for shareholder status.
 Shareholders enjoy the advantage of being owners of their own business and controlling the policies that govern their work and lives.

-The Vancouver Clinic offers an extensive mentoring program for new providers that is designed to facilitate the transition into private practice at the Clinic.
-The program is overseen by the Medical Director.
+The Vancouver Clinic offers an extensive provider mentoring program designed to facilitate the transition into private practice.

 Additional extensive opportunities for learning and for category 1 credit are available through the Continuing Medical Education (CME) Program through Southwest Washington Medical Center and Legacy Salmon Creek Hospital.